We’re Mind, the mental health charity.

 We are also a beacon of innovation and excellence for the community leadership and engagement of anyone with a mental health problem.
 Our work includes part of the ground-breaking Time to Change campaign to fight stigma and discrimination.

-As an Equality Improvement Manager, you will lead on the delivery of programmes that support the mental health of marginalised groups; those who experience additional discrimination that impacts on the quality of mental health services they receive (e.g. people with disabilities, racialised groups, LGBTQ people).
+As an Equality Improvement Manager, you will operate in a consultative capacity across Mind, partnering with Mind teams to help shape and deliver projects to more effectively address the mental health needs of marginalised groups.
 This will involve developing partnerships with community-based organisations and local networks, generating targeted resources, and proactively engaging people with direct experience of mental health problems in the development and delivery of projects.
 You will work in an integrated way within the Equality Improvement team and across other teams within Mind to drive improvements in service responses to the mental health needs of these groups.
 You will also work directly with the Head of Equality Improvement to support the development and implementation of strategy in this area.

 You will have a proven track record of taking a lead role in establishing productive working relationships with marginalised groups, and organisations representing their interests.
 You will also be adept at building such relationships with colleagues within your work settings.
 You will have excellent project management skills, experience of line managing staff, experience of managing budgets and performance against targets.
 You will also have a robust understanding of good practice in the delivery of mental health related services to marginalised groups.